TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 #### <a name="keyword_turkish_national_id"></a>Keyword_turkish_national_id

-- TC Kimkim No
+- TC Kim都 no
 - TC Kim一 nu一s
+- Vatanda？ls
-- Vatanda？l？k nu一s
+- Vatanda？l？k no
-- Vatanda？l 否

 ## <a name="uk-drivers-license-number"></a>英国 driver's license number
-此敏感信息类型实体包含在欧盟驾驶证号码敏感信息类型中。 它作为独立的敏感信息类型实体提供。

 ### <a name="format"></a>Format